rabindrakharel/pmo/docs/instructionToLLM.md

-Check the below logs for above interaction, and spot any any issues. \
+Check the below logs for above interaction, and spot any any issues and do RCA (Root cause analysis).
-Find issuse if any! and list the issues only, don't fix but list the issue and propose solution.
-Don't fix.
+Keep analysing until you can be confident of the root cause, Then go on to propose the solution.
+Don't make the changes, but do proper issue identification, RCA and suggest resolution.
+Also mention why this issue occured?
+How can we prevent in the future?
 Where else might we have such issue?
 Write them.

 Reference documents:
 \docs/services/backend-formatter.service.md